wingkwong/geodesy/docs/METHODS.md

 The `Geodesy` Static Methods provides a collection of methods for performing various geodetic calculations, including distance calculations, point intersections, and more.
 This  designed to work with geographical coordinates in the form of latitude and longitude.

-Call any Static Methods which is given blow without using geodesy Instance
+Call any Static Methods which is given below without using geodesy Instance.

 ## Methods